JibJab: Music videos

-JibJab produced a music video for the 2006 song "Do I Creep You Out?" by Weird Al Yankovic, a parody of Taylor Hicks' "Do I Make You Proud?".
-The video depicts the main character stalking a barista in increasingly disturbing ways, ending with his being arrested and jailed as he publicly professes his emotions in a song.
+JibJab produced a music video for the 2006 song "Do I Creep You Out?" by "Weird Al" Yankovic, a parody of Taylor Hicks' "Do I Make You Proud?".
+The video depicts the main character stalking a barista in increasingly disturbing ways, ending with him being arrested and jailed as he publicly professes his emotions in a song.
 In 2009 JibJab produced another music video for Yankovic for the song "CNR", which is a style parody of The White Stripes.
 The video and song portrays Charles Nelson Reilly as a superhuman doing seemingly impossible or improbable things.
 It also features Yankovic and Jon "Bermuda" Schwartz as Jack White and Meg White respectively.

 E-cards and messaging

 Starting in October 2007, JibJab began its focus on personalized eCards and videos, letting users insert photographs of their faces into humorous birthday cards, holiday greetings and congratulatory notes and send them to other people as e-cards or "sendables".
 Initially, this included branded personalized videos, including working with OfficeMax on the video site Elf Yourself, where an uploaded photo is put onto a singing and dancing elf, as well as partnerships with Star Wars (for the 30th anniversary of The Empire Strikes Back) and Mad Men.
-A series of eCards were created by Internet personality Dane Boedigheimer (best known for later creating The Annoying Orange) known as "From the Fridge", featuring anthropomorphized foods such as eggs, chocolates, avocados, pumpkins, cranberries, and cookies suffering a horrifying torture or death in accordance with their use or consumption for events and holidays such as birthdays, anniversaries, congratulation, Valentine's Day, the Super Bowl, Easter, Halloween, Thanksgiving, and Christmas.
+A series of eCards were created by Internet personality Dane Boedigheimer (best known for later creating Annoying Orange) known as "From the Fridge", featuring anthropomorphized foods such as eggs, chocolates, avocados, pumpkins, cranberries, and cookies suffering a horrifying torture or death in accordance with their use or consumption for events and holidays such as birthdays, anniversaries, congratulation, Valentine's Day, the Super Bowl, Easter, Halloween, Thanksgiving, and Christmas.

 Since then, in addition to greeting eCards, JibJab has also extended its personalization technology to popular music videos, including: